dfinity/portal/docs/tutorials/developer-journey/level-0/03-dev-env.md

 #### Why does this matter?

-We will primarily be using CLI-based tools, such as dfx and git, in this developer journey.
+We will primarily be using CLI-based tools, such as `dfx` and `git`, in this developer journey.

 #### Options for Windows users

-dfx is not natively supported on Windows.
-To download dfx on Windows, you will need to download the Windows Subsystem for Linux.
-You can learn more [here](https://internetcomputer.org/docs/current/developer-docs/setup/install/).
+`dfx` is not natively supported on Windows.
+To download `dfx` on Windows, you will need to download the Windows Subsystem for Linux.
+You can learn more [here](/docs/developer-docs/setup/install/index.mdx).

 ### Download and install the IC SDK